ExcessiveOverkill/controller-software/controller-software/core/readme.md

     IdentityFile /home/excessive/controller-software/controller-software/core/.ssh/zynq (replace with actual path to the keys)
     Port 22

+replace "miDebuggerServerAddress" with the correct IP address in .vscode/launch.json

 build project to copy files to zynq

 TODO: figure out a way to better handle the permissions, currently you must enter the password each time (maybe not that bad?)